 Like our statement, this list is a starting point.
 For the Mina Rees Library, there is more work to come beyond this post.
 We are sharing resources here in the hopes that it may be useful to those who, like us, are re-committing to anti-racist thought and action.
 By no means is this an exhaustive list of materials that confront power and oppression, or Black life in America.
 Our next steps include using this list for further discussion within the library, and creating a reading group as a staff.
 We will also review these materials in relationship to our broader collections (cough #FundCUNY).

 Improve this list by contributing resources to the shared Graduate Center Library Anti-Racism and #blacklivesmatter Reading List on Zotero, including this sub-collection on the histories of Black communities in Minnesota.
-(In case you need a refresher see: How to share resources in a Zotero group library or attend an upcoming GC Library Zotero webinar)
+(In case you need a refresher, read more on the Zotero groups support page, consult our Using Zotero guide, or attend a Zotero Help drop-in session.)

 From the Graduate Center